navapbc/template-infra/README.md

 This template assumes that you already have an application to deploy.

-To install this template to your project, run the following command in your project's directory:
+To install this template to your project, run the following command in your project's root directory:

 ```bash
 curl https://raw.githubusercontent.com/navapbc/template-infra/main/template-only-bin/download-and-install-template.sh | bash -s